We know that money can be a worry when starting college but we are here to help!

 Meal support in college

 There are no legal requirements to offer food to students who aren't eligible for free college meals.
-However, where budgets permit, we may offer some support towards food in college.
+However, where budgets permit, we may offer some support towards food in college to other students.

 Nottingham College can support eligible students with their childcare costs whilst they are studying.
-Please note that you will need to provide evidence of your relationship to the child such as a birth certificate, child benefit, or relevant Tax Credit award notice.
+Please note that you will need to provide evidence of your relationship to the child such as a birth certificate, child benefit.

 You can apply for a place at our internal Nursery ‘Once Upon a Time’, or you can find your own external Ofsted registered provider to send your child to.
 This may be an after-school club, breakfast club, childminder, or nursery.
 All childcare providers must be Ofsted registered.